Danack/fiber-rfc/rfc.md

 }
 ```

 `Fiber::await()` accepts an instance of `Awaitable` and an instance of `FiberScheduler`.
-These interfaces are implemented by user code.
+Those interfaces are implemented by user code.

+The Fiber class would be implemented internally to PHP using the [Boost Fiber](https://www.boost.org/doc/libs/1_67_0/libs/fiber/doc/html/index.html) library.
+That library is distributed as source code, under the [Boost license](https://www.boost.org/LICENSE_1_0.txt] which allows it to be distributed with PHP.

 #### Awaitable